The Millionaire Mind surveys more than 1.300 millionaires to understand how they think, what they do and what they did to achieve what they achieved.

 The Millionaire Mind has some similar concepts to Rich Dad Poor Dad when it comes to real estate investment; The Millionaire Fastlane when it comes to business VS employee; and The Millionaire Next Door when it comes to frugality.

-It is different though. it uses more statistics and gives less suggestions and recommendations.
-I appreciated the numbers.
+It is different though. it uses more statistics and gives fewer suggestions and recommendations.

 Become a Millionaire